clicknium/clicknium-docs/doc/concepts/uia.md

 ```

 ## UIA element properties
-By [find_element](../references/python/globalfunctions/find_element.md) on one UIA locator, you can get one UIA element, you can get properties of the element.   by [get_property](../references/python/uielement/get_property.md), Clicknium UIA support the following properties:
+By [find_element](../references/python/globalfunctions/find_element.md) on one UIA locator, you can get one UIA element, and properties of the element by [get_property](../references/python/uielement/get_property.md).
+Clicknium UIA support the following properties:
 | Name      | Description |
 | ----------- | ----------- |
 | Name      |  the name of the user interface      |